Privacy Policy

 If you work with us regularly, we will keep your information for as long as you are involved with us.
 We need to do this to make sure we can contact you and send you information about the activities and events.

 If you attend a one-off event and have given us your information, we will keep this for 1 year after the event.
+Some funders require us to keep information for longer than 1 year and we will let you know when this is the case.
 After this, we will safely delete your information.

 Photographs – we may use photographs taken at an event to help publicise our work or to promote topics.
 These photographs may be uploaded to external social media platforms, such as Facebook or Twitter where different privacy policies apply.
 Please let us know if you do not wish us to use photographs that include you in this way.

-If you have paid for services or paid to attend training or an event, we have to keep your details for financial audit purposes for a period of 12 months after your booking.
+If you have paid for services or paid to attend training or an event, we keep records of financial transactions on our accounting software Xero or stored in our secure Microsoft 365 account for 6 years.
+Some funders ask us to keep information for longer, if you have any concerns about this please let us know.
 After this time, all financial details will be securely destroyed.
 However, you may still receive information about our services.
 In these circumstances, we will keep your information until you ask us not to or our purpose for keeping this information changes.

 At any time, you can ask us to delete your information.
 You can do this by contacting Children in Wales: